Justin Kan’s new startup Atrium is raising $10 million to disrupt the legal industry

 New 4D prints transform into permanent shapes when heat is applied

 Justin Kan wants to change the legal industry, and has gathered a team together to do just that.
-According to sources his newest startup, called Atrium, is looking to raise $10 million for its initial round of funding.
+According to sources his newest startup, called Atrium LTS, is looking to raise $10 million for its initial round of funding.

 As the eponymous founder of Justin.tv, Kan has had a fair amount of success over the last few years.
 While Justin.tv wasn’t a huge hit as a life-casting or live-streaming platform, it ended up spawning Twitch, which sold to Amazon for just under $1 billion.
 He’s also been a prolific angel investor, which includes investments in Cruise Automation, which sold to GM for more than $1 billion.